 If the files listed in the SFV file can not be found in the same directory with the SFV file, missing files(filename.missing) will be created.

 Send the check result to client(only for FTP)

 FTP clients can receive the checker's response message.

-What to do when the server encounter a bad file.
-You can choose "Create a Tag File", "Rename the bad file" or "Delete the bad file".
+What to do when the server encounters a bad file.
+You can choose "Create a Tag File," "Rename the bad file," or "Delete the bad file."

 How to indicate the check progress.
 You can choose "Create dirs to indicate progress," "Create files to indicate progress," or "Do not indicate progress."